 Match Your Content

 One of the worst possible things you can to your search engine optimization efforts is to write titles that don’t match the content they introduce.
 To provide the greatest value to your site visitors, they need to be able to see a direct connection between the title and the content it introduces.
 This isn’t just an advantage for the people using your website.
 It also gives you the opportunity to use relevant keywords into your titles, which is an SEO must-have, and a vital tool during website updates.

-The most engaging news stories almost always have a picture with them that illustrates what's being described.
-You'll want to do this for your blog entries, as well.
-The more closely that your image matches your title the better it will be for your visitors and for search engine optimization.
-Make certain that your images have their alt tags filled out so that the keywords can be used in these, as well.
-Robert Caruso of BundlePost.com told us, "My best advice for making your blog articles SEO friendly is ensure your title matches your content.
+The most attention-grabbing news stories are accompanied with a photo that illustrates or builds on the the story being described .
+You should apply this same principle to your blog entries.
+The more your image highlights and aligns with your title, the more effective it becomes for both your audience and SEO.
+Make sure that your images have their alt tags properly filled out, which will allow your keywords to be easily integrated.
+As Robert Caruso of BundlePost.com suggests, "My best advice for making your blog articles SEO friendly is to ensure your title matches your content.
 Always include a picture and be sure that it also matches the title of the post and the content within the article.
 This has worked very effectively for us."

 When updating your website, make sure to incorporate action words in your titles.
 For example, if you have the choice between two titles like "This Computer Tool Makes Things Easier" and "Computer Tool Simplifies Workflow Process," lean towards the latter.
 It employs nearly the same keywords but is effective at implying what the tool actually does.
 Specificity and action words words are potent motivators to encourage readers to stick around and continuing reading.